kroncatti/minimal-nest-grpc-duplicated-shared-packages/README.md

 ## Attempted Solutions

-1. **Using `includeDirs` in loader config** - Doesn't resolve the fundamental namespace conflict
+1. **Using `includeDirs` in loader config** - Doesn't resolve the fundamental namespace conflict.
-2. **Sharing dependencies from one version** - Works for identical shared files but fails when versions have different namespaces
+2. **Sharing dependencies from one version** - Works for identical shared files but fails when versions have different namespaces.

 ## Expected Behavior